Nanny Taxes in Arizona

 - Getting a diagnosis, preventative care, or treatment

-- Child’s school or place of care has been closed due to a public health emergency
+- A child’s school or place of care has been closed due to a public health emergency

 - Employee or family member’s “presence in the community may jeopardize the health of others” due to a suspected or exposure to a communicable disease